what-to-bring-library-study-session

 If you prefer to take notes by hand, bring your notebook.

-If you take notes on loose-leaf lined paper (or graph paper for mathematics courses) don’t forget to bring lots of extra paper!
-I once forgot to bring more graph paper so I couldn’t write anymore notes, making my entire study trip to the library pretty much useless.
+If you take notes on loose-leaf lined paper (or graph paper for mathematics courses) don’t forget to bring a stash of extra paper!
+I once forgot to bring extra graph paper so I couldn’t write anymore notes, making my entire study trip to the library pretty much useless.

 9. Planner or Bullet Journal